sam-grant/mu2e-cosmic/docs/cutsets.md

 | > 0.8           | SU2020c  | SU2020f     |
 ```

+For my own sanity I will stick primarily with SU2020b, which is the most comparable to baseline SU2020.

 ### SU2020a

 `trkqual > 0 (none)` and `t0err < 0.9 ns`